System Requirements

 Outbound

 Access to the Commander database.
 Additional ports may be required depending on the configuration of your SQL server.
-For more information, see the Configuration Based Requirements for Microsoft SQL article in Snow Globe.
+For more information, see the Configuration Based Requirements for Microsoft SQL article.

 vCenter